colevandersWands/school-as-code/DESIGN_DOC.md

 ---

 So it seems in general that we need to decide on what will get us the fastest feedback/development in the short term, given that even if we were to reimplement everything from NodeJS to Python (or vice-versa), it wouldn't be very significant, and so any decision we make now is very easily reversible in the near to medium term anyway.

-### Students

-To the extent that we're interested in designing for students, they probably don't play a huge role in determining our design, though it would be nice if they have an easy way to modify their participation themselves via automation.
-This might take the form of creating another repo for themselves or even dynamically generating a new project board task card for themselves if they find their assigned work too easy (self-directed differentiated instruction?).

 ## Scoping and Timeline